Accessibility at Western

 IBM Training Manual, 1991

-Incorporating accessibility into Western Washington University’s culture is not only the right thing to do, but also provides many benefits to the campus community.
-Accessible technologies allow all members of the university to learn, work, and contribute in their own way.
+Building accessibility into Western Washington University’s culture is not only the right thing to do, but also has many benefits to the campus community.
+Accessible technologies let all people at Western learn, work, and contribute in their own way.

 Get Support